 The City Different is brimming with museums and galleries, boutiques and cafes.
 You can spend hours exploring a uniquely exciting downtown on foot, or wandering mountain trails with breathtaking views.
 Ride a mountain bike into the country, or a horse into the sunset.
 Ski some of the best powder in the Southwest, then soak in natural spring-fed waters at an award-winning spa.
 Stimulate your mind, and your appetite, with an inspiring class at a celebrated cooking school.
 The sky really is the limit when it comes to things to do in Santa Fe during springtime.
 To get started planning your spring break, check out our spring break mini-guide below.

-Ski Santa Fe's been blessed with one of the best ski seasons in years.
-With an 86-inch base and 42 inches of fresh snowfall just in the last seven days, all 83 trails are open (at the time of this writing).
-If you're a skier or snowboarder, get yourself up the mountain for some awesome spring skiing in our famous powder.
+Ski Santa Fe‘s is enjoying another great ski season with an 84-inch base and_ inches of fresh snowfall just in the last seven days, all 83 trails are open (at the time of this writing).
+If you’re a skier or snowboarder, get yourself up the mountain for some awesome spring skiing in our famous powder.
 Located only 16 miles from downtown, Ski Santa Fe is one of the premier ski destinations in the Southwest.
 The view from the top is unrivaled.
 Heck, even the winding drive up the mountain offers stupendous views and a fantastic lookout point.